Dream of:04 May 1984 "Quicksand"

 I could tell they could tell by the moving I was still under there.
 I thought I needed to take a deep breath and then be very still so they would think I had sunk away into the dirt.

 Finally, however, I rose back out of the dirt.
 I still had the papers in my hand and they had some sooty dust on them.
 As I began wiping off the dust, I suddenly realized I was in the Waco Law Office.
 A legal client, Mr. Garret, walked in.
-I had been supposed to be preparing something for him and told him I didn't know whether it was ready yet.
-I had given it to the word processor operator, Karen Hicks, to do and I didn't know if she had finished it.
+I had been supposed to be preparing something for him and told him I did not know whether it was ready yet.
+I had given it to the word processor operator, Karen Hicks, to do and I did not know if she had finished it.

 He handed me a check for $223 for a tip for Karen.
 I looked at it, was very surprised and said, "I'll give it to her.
 That ought to speed her up some."